• Post author:

 Long range bullet trajectory has a greater external ballistic effects impact at greater than 45 degrees shot angle.
 Understanding how much to compensate for bullet drop is very important.

-The shooter must aim below the target when shooting downhill to compensate for shooting angle.
-Because the bullet drop won’t be significant relative to the point of aim.
+When shooting downhill, you should aim slightly below the target.
+This compensates for the shooting angle, as the bullet drop won't be as significant relative to the point of aim due to the downward trajectory.

 21. Temperature Effect On Rifle Accuracy